jeffblackadar/hist5706_digital_history/docs/dev_log_1_week_7_detail.md

 https://mermaid-js.github.io/mermaid/#/classDiagram
 and then exporting comments into it.

-My hope is comment once, document everywhere
+My hope is comment once, document everywhere.

+documenter.py is working well, exporting comments into markdownish syntax for Mermaid to use.

+## Clean up

+I've cleaned up some class and variable names for the prototype model.